AbhishekGhosh/HP-Cloud-ASCII-Logo/README.md

 USAGE FOR PERSONAL USAGE IS FULLY FREE, USAGE FOR COMMERCIAL USAGE DEMANDS TO FULFILL Hewlett-Packard Company's WRITTEN PERMISSION.
 DR. ABHISHEK GHOSH OR THIS WEBSITE (THECUSTOMIZEWINDOWS.COM), WILL NOT BE LIABLE FOR ANY ABUSE BY THIRD PARTY.

 ANY MODIFICATION EXCEPT THAT OF BY Hewlett-Packard Company OR OFFICIALLY PREFERRED BY Hewlett-Packard Company WILL DEMAND A PRIOR WRITTEN PERMISSION AND A FEE TOWARDS DR. ABHISHEK GHOSH FOR MONITORING THE LEGAL USAGE.

-# How to USE

-I can not write here how to use.
-It is a copyright protected art by Hewlett-Packard Company.
-You should read on my technology blog which is hosted on HP Helion Cloud at the of first release of this ASCII art.